nkovacne/ovirt-desktop-client/README.md

 ##### SIP: Permission denied on make install

-This happens because you're working inside a *virtualenv*, probably with an unprivileged user and *make install* will still try to copy files inside `/usr/local/...` instead.
+This happens when you're working inside a *virtualenv*, probably with an unprivileged user and *make install* will still try to copy files inside `/usr/local/...` instead of your virtualenv.
 You'll see something like this:

 ```
 make[1]: entering directory « /stck2/stck2.2/ptoniato/python/pip/virtualenv-1.10.1/provaenv/build/SIP/sipgen »